interruptlabs/jadx-collaboration/README.md

 To push changes to the remote repository (will also pull), use `Plugins > Push` or `CTRL + SHIFT + \`.

-## Limitations

-- Currently only renames are shared.
-It would probably be possible to add comment sharing in the future.

 ## Advanced Setup

 If you want to use a distribution mechanism other than git, then you will have to write your own pre-pull and post-push scripts.
 This guidance, along with the git scripts should hopefully enable you to do so.